Frequently Asked Questions

 No. Lead paint testing is outside the scope of the home inspection.
 At the time of writing there are no home inspectors in Syracuse that offer this service.
 This is because as long as the lead paint is painted over (or has been since the 70’s) the lead paint is considered encapsulated and not a hazard.
 The exception to this would be during remodeling if a project cuts into walls or ceilings.

-It is likely a home has lead paint if it was built before 1960 as this EPA chart illustrates.
+There is a 69% chance a home has lead paint if it was built before 1960 per the EPA.
 Lead paint was banned by the federal government in 1978 but was banned by New York state in 1970.

 If you are concerned about lead paint it is recommended that you hire an environmental contractor.